nocalhost/nocalhost.github.io/docs/config/config-deploy.md

 # Configure Application Deployment

 You can configured the deployment method of matching type to deploy your application in Kubernetes with Nocalhost IDE plugin.
-Nocalhost supports to use the following types to install application:
+Nocalhost supports to use the following types to deploy application:

 - Manifest
 - Helm